Accessing your super: serious illness or injury

 Access your super under severe financial hardship

-If you are still unable to cover your immediate living expenses despite having received government income support continuously for at least 26 weeks, you may be able to access your super early under severe financial hardship condition of release.
+If you are still unable to cover your immediate living expenses despite having received eligible Australian Commonwealth income support payments (e.g. JobSeeker, Age Pension) for specific timeframes, you may be able to access your super early under severe financial hardship condition of release.

 Speak to a financial expert and your super fund